Jira is an established player for agile project management. For many, Jira is the household name for issue tracking software.

 Large companies often have strong data privacy and data security guidelines which prohibit the use of purely web-based solutions.

-Both Jira and OpenProject not only offer a web-solution but are also available as on-premise installations.
+Both Jira and OpenProject not only offer a web-solution but are also available as on-premises installations.

-The OpenProject enterprise edition enables companies to install OpenProject on their own servers and offers additional functionality especially relevant for larger companies, such as 2-factor authentication, custom logos and corporate design.
+The OpenProject Enterprise on-premises edition enables companies to install OpenProject on their own servers and offers additional premium and security features as well as support.

 Open source software provides maximum flexibility and independence: Users can make their own adjustments.